 What does it look like at KSPA?

 Pupils are encouraged to use technology safely and respectfully, keeping personal information private, identifying where to go for help and support when they have concerns about content or contact on the internet or other online technology.
-Pupils are given the opportunity to use a variety of equipment, including computers, cameras, camcorders, data logging equipment and programmable toys.
+Pupils are given the opportunity to use a variety of equipment, including computers, tablets, cameras, data logging equipment and programmable toys.
 In addition they will be expected to select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.

 Please use this form to share details of how you can help or to request more information.